Ghislaine Maxwell: Career

 Maxwell was a prominent figure in the London social scene of the 1980s.
 She founded a women's club named after the original Kit-Cat Club and was a director of Oxford United Football Club during her father's ownership.
 She also worked at The European, a publication her father had established.
-According to Tom Bower, writing for The Sunday Times, in 1986, Robert invited her to the naming in her honour of his new yacht the Lady Ghislaine, at a shipyard in the Netherlands.
+According to Tom Bower, writing for The Sunday Times, in 1986 Robert invited her to the naming in her honour of his new yacht the Lady Ghislaine, at a shipyard in the Netherlands.
 She spent a large amount of time in the late 1980s aboard the yacht, which was equipped with a jacuzzi, sauna, gym, and disco.
 The Scotsman said Robert had also "tailor-made a New York company for her".
-The company, which was engaged in corporate gifts, was not profitable.
+The company, called Maxwell’s corporate gifts, was not profitable.